 ARMOUR Residential REIT, Inc. Provides Preliminary Financial Estimates

-/EIN News/ -- VERO BEACH, Florida, Oct.
-12, 2022 (GLOBE NEWSWIRE) -- ARMOUR Residential REIT, Inc. (NYSE: ARR and ARR-PRC) (“ARMOUR” or the “Company”) today announced preliminary estimated financial information as of September 30, 2022 and for the three-month period then ended.
+VERO BEACH, Florida, Oct.
+12, 2022 (GLOBE NEWSWIRE) -- ARMOUR Residential REIT, Inc. ARR ("ARMOUR" or the "Company") today announced preliminary estimated financial information as of September 30, 2022 and for the three-month period then ended.

 ARMOUR's Q3 2022 Preliminary Estimates